uspki/policies/certificate-policy.md

 - Be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations
 - Authenticate the identity of users before permitting access to the system or applications
 - Manage privileges of users to limit users to their assigned roles and implement least privilege controls
-- Generate and archive audit records for all transactions (see Section 5.4)
+- Generate and archive audit records for all transactions (see section 5.4)
 - Enforce domain integrity boundaries for security critical processes
 - Support recovery from key or system failure